-Postgraduate Representation at the Students Association is overseen by the Director of Education and the Postgraduate Academic Convenor.
-They work alongside a dedicated group of PGT and PGR Reps to ensure that your views are heard at a university level.
-The Students' Association is committed to ensuring that all its students are supported through the academic represnetaion system.
-We therefore endeavour to build a representation system that works for everyone.
+Postgraduate Academic Representation at the Students Association is overseen by the Director of Education and the Postgraduate Academic Convenor.
+They work alongside a dedicated group of PGT and PGR Academic Reps to ensure that your views are heard at a university level.
+The Students' Association is committed to ensuring that all its students are supported through the academic representation system.
+We therefore endeavour to build a system that works for everyone.

 What is the PG Representation System?

 The PGT and PGR President Roles were proposed and created during the 2020/21 academic year to fill a gap in mid-level representation for postgraduates.
 These roles perform a similar function to the Faculty Presidents in the undergraduate system.
 However, the distinction between PGT/PGR qualification levels was deemed to be more significant for PG students than the Arts/Sciences faculty split.